jazerix/blockchain-exam/7-Hyperledger.md

 - What is the ordering service?
   - It orders transactions into a block and distributes blocks to connected peers.
 - What is a channel configuration?
+  - Channel specific settings, such as how many endorses should endorse transactions
 - What is the ledger?
   - A ledger is the combination of the world state and the blockchain
 - What is a smart contract?